Line of Credit vs Credit Card: Which One's Best?

 The Pros and Cons of a Line of Credit

-Though a personal line of credit is generally a less common lending choice than a credit card, they offer benefits like more flexibility with regard to how you can make payments.
+Though a personal line of credit might be a less common lending choice than a credit card, they offer benefits like more flexibility with regard to how you can make payments.
 For example, there’s no separate cash advance fee or additional APR for withdrawing cash.
 Still, there are downsides to consider.

 Personal Line of Credit Pros and Cons